-Counters Creek was originally a stream that flowed from Kensal Green south to Chelsea Creek.
-It formed an important part of natural drainage in the area but over the years has been filled in, covered and diverted and only small sections remain visible.
+Counters Creek was originally a stream that flowed from Kensal Green to Chelsea Creek.
+It played an important role in natural drainage in the area but over the years it's been filled in, covered and diverted and only small sections remain visible.

-The flood alleviation project is intended to provide flood protection and has been programmed to be completed by March 2020.
+The flood alleviation project is intended to provide flood protection and was programmed to be completed by March 2020.

-We have therefore decided to continue with this approach, namely the construction of local schemes and installation of FLIPs, in order to protect the remaining basement properties with reported flooding.
+We've therefore decided to continue with this approach - namely the construction of local schemes and installation of FLIPs - in order to protect the remaining basement properties with reported flooding.

-In addition, we are working in partnership work with the London of Hammersmith and Fulham to implement a number of Sustainable Urban Drainage Systems, also known as SuDS, to reduce peak flows into the sewer network.
+In addition, we're working in partnership with the London of Hammersmith and Fulham to implement a number of Sustainable Urban Drainage Systems, also known as SuDS, to reduce peak flows into the sewer network.

-This means, the measures included in the Counters Creek flood alleviation scheme are:
+In summary, the measures included in the Counters Creek Flood Alleviation Scheme are:

 FLIPs are local protection devices in the form of a small pump, which are fitted in the basement, light well or road to protect properties from flooding.
 Since 2007, we have installed over 900 local protection devices to individual or adjoining properties and from 2017 to 2020 are installing around another 400 of these devices.

-We are also constructing up to seven local schemes to increase the sewer capacity and provide flood protection for multiple properties.
-The construction of three of these schemes started in February 2019 and the rest are progammed to continue in to early 2020.
+We're also constructing up to seven local schemes to increase the sewer capacity and provide flood protection for multiple properties.
+The construction of three of these schemes started in February 2019 and the rest are programmed to continue into early 2020.

-The local schemes are being constructed by Barhale Ltd and the currently programmed start dates are below:
+The local schemes are being constructed by Barhale Ltd and the start dates are below:

 We will be contacting residents and businesses in the immediate areas of these schemes and will be liaising closely with the local authorities whilst work is being carried out.

-Based on the results of the trials, we are now working with the boroughs again to implement a further five drainage systems in the catchment.
-These will include replacing the road surface with porous materials, allowing rainwater to filter through into the structures underneath the road where it is stored and then passed forward to the sewer system at a slower rate.
+Based on the results of the trials, we're now working with the boroughs again to implement a further five drainage systems in the catchment.
+These will include replacing the road surface with porous materials and allowing rainwater to filter through into the structures underneath the road where it's stored and then passed forward to the sewer system at a slower rate.